Professional Guide

 EXTRA TIPS FOR YOUR APPLICATIONS

-2. Referral programs: some tech companies have a referral program, which is a deliberate recruitment strategy rewarding staff for referring suitable and qualified candidates from their pool of contacts.
+• Referral program: some tech companies have a referral program, which is a deliberate recruitment strategy rewarding staff for referring suitable and qualified candidates from their pool of contacts.

-- Careers Forum (twice a year, every fall and spring), and other specific Recruiting Events organized virtually or on-campus.
+3. Careers Forum (twice a year, every fall and spring), and other specific Recruiting Events organized virtually or on-campus.
+Keep your eyes on IEConnects for upcoming events!

 STEPS OF THE RECRUITMENT PROCESS